the-global-hackathon/CasperLabs-Developer-Community/Home.md

 ***

+* Powered by the first implementation of Vlad Zamfir’s CBC Casper proof-of-stake protocol, CasperLabs removes barriers that prevent mainstream blockchain adoption <!--example explanations-->, rendering it more efficient by optimizing resources to put more processing power toward actual transactions while remaining decentralized, secure, and open source.

-The information provided herein is intended for CasperLabs Community members as follows:
+_See our_ [Technical Specification]( https://techspec.casperlabs.io/) to understand how and get started with our resources here with information provided for CasperLabs Community members as follows:

 - **Validators / Node Operators** (Investors) are members of our Community who validate transactions on our platform